 Claire leads the company’s external partnerships with higher education and with industry partners such as Faber and Faber, Hachette, Sky Studios and Channel 4.
 She is editorial director of NWN’s occasional publishing programmes and leads on the commissioning of original writing and podcasts and the generation and design of new talent programmes and partnerships.
 She is passionate about culture’s role in the climate crisis and how arts organisations can play their part in supporting transition and in supporting writers to enter the industry from all backgrounds and lived experience.

 She writes regularly for the industry press and often speaks at cultural conferences and events.
 She has presented proposals to Parliamentary Evidence Gathering sessions on inclusivity in the creative industries and on regional culture.
-She is a regular literary event host and event chair and has interviewed a diverse range of writers and celebrities for festivals events and podcasts.
+She is a regular literary event host and event chair and has interviewed a diverse range of writers and celebrities for festivals, events and broadcast.

-In 2021 Claire was awarded an MBE for services to Literature and Young People in the North East of England, recognising her 25 years of work with New Writing North.
+In 2021 Claire was awarded an MBE for services to Literature and Young People in the North East of England, recognising her achievements with New Writing North.